mtalexan/all-tools/README.md

 source ${MY_TOOLS_DIR}/all.incl

-Also remove the "unset color_prompt force_color_prompt" from your bashrc since it needs to remain set if you want color
+Also remove the "unset color_prompt force_color_prompt" from your bashrc since it needs to remain set if you want color.
+If using rxvt-unicode, you'll need to add that to the list of terminals identified as color-capable